bansalrachita/teams-screen-time/README.md

 - Add an application ID URL and allow Teams client to access Graph APIs on signed users behalf (on behalf flow)
 - You can make the app multi tenant or Single tenant based on your use case.
 - Goto API permission and add the necessary permissions required by the user to access information through Graph APIs.
+- Goto Certificates & secrets in Azure AD and add a new secret for the app.
+Copy the value of the secret and keep it at a safe place because this is the only time the client secret value is visible to you for copying.

 #### App permissions

 Goto to Azure AD -> App registrations and add the needed permissions for the app to be able to access user's data like their joined teams, channels, channel messages and personal chats.
 On behalf of user flow requires the consent of the tenant admin for these permissions before Teams can actually get a token that has the said scopes on behalf of the user.

-*This is also a known limitation of the app.*
+_This is also a known limitation of the app._

 #### Expose an API